-In recent years, many policymakers and leaders have pointed out that the rising cost of childcare is unsustainable for many American families, especially those working at minimum wage jobs.
+In recent years, many policymakers and leaders have pointed out that the rising cost of childcare is unsustainable for many American families, especially those working minimum wage jobs.

 Another factor that supports childcare cost reform?
 In 33 states (and the District of Columbia), the cost of infant care is more than the cost of in-state tuition at a public, 4-year college.
-Now that’s reason for reform.
+Now that’s a reason for reform.